 When growing on paths, paving and patios, they can make the surface very slippery.

-There are no chemical controls for liverworts growing on plants.
+There are no chemical controls to kill liverworts growing on plants.
 You could try to physically remove it, but this should be avoided as it would probably do more damage to the bark and branches.

 Liverworts can be controlled to some extent by improving air circulation around the plant – prune out any overcrowded branches and remove excess vegetation growing around the affected plant.